DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 SimpleLogo is one of my most algorithmically advanced projects, as interpreting a language that supports recursion isn't an easy task, even when it's a very simple programming language.

-I'm also a contributor to [Cuberite](https://github.com/cuberite/cuberite), an open&#8209;source Minecraft server.
+I'm also a contributor to [Cuberite](https://github.com/cuberite/cuberite), an open-source Minecraft server.

 ## Git

-That's a natural one for someone who's into open&#8209;source.
+That's a natural one for someone who's into open-source.
 I prefer working with Git in the command line instead of using a GUI.

 I'm not a Git Guru, but committing, working with branches, merging - that's everyday stuff for me.